Operation of infrared sauna, all you need to know

 Infrared saunas have become very popular in recent years as a natural and holistic approach to wellness.
 Proponents claim that these saunas offer numerous health benefits, ranging from detoxification and relaxation to pain relief and improved circulation.
 Sceptics, however, doubt whether these claims about infrared saunas are supported by scientific evidence.
 So the question remains: Does an infrared sauna really work?

 To understand the effectiveness of infrared saunas, it is important to first understand the technology behind them.
 Unlike traditional saunas that heat the air around you, infrared saunas use infrared heaters to deliver radiant heat directly to your body.
-This radiant heat penetrates the skin, raising your body's core temperature and causing you to sweat.
-Proponents claim that this deep heating effect can lead to a range of therapeutic effects.
+This infrared heat penetrates the skin and raises the core temperature of the human body, unlike traditional steam sauna methods that heat the surrounding air.
+This radiant heat causes intense sweating at lower air temperatures, which many find more comfortable.

+Infrared saunas work by emitting infrared waves that are absorbed by human tissue, producing heat from within.
+This deeper penetration distinguishes them from regular dry sauna bathing, providing therapeutic effects without the discomfort of high ambient temperatures.
 The intense in-depth effect of the Infraheat radiators stimulates the metabolism, among other things, and ensures intensive blood flow to the skin, muscles and organs.
 Oxygen and nutrients are better absorbed by the muscles.
 Toxic waste products such as heavy metals, nicotine, lead, cholesterol and fat are removed from the body faster.
 The result is a thorough cleansing of the skin, which becomes softer, smoother and tighter, better circulation in muscles, organs and the body, more supple muscles, soft, healthy skin and a general feeling of comfort and well-being.
+These infrared sauna sessions offer substantial benefits, particularly for cardiovascular function and the immune system.
 The lower sauna temperature also prevents skin irritation.
 The purifying effect of infrared sauna has a positive impact on skin conditions such as acne, psoriasis and eczema.

 There is a positive effect on menstrual pains, fibromyalgia, rheumatism, muscle pains, cirrhosis of the liver, cystitis, sciatica, whiplash, stretch marks, diabetes, varicosis or varicose veins, haemorrhoids, etc. Because infrared almost doubles the blood flow, there is a positive cardiovascular effect, your medication reaches its destination where it is needed earlier and better, the effect and efficiency of medication is therefore often higher, oxygen and nutrients reach your muscles and organs better.

 In addition, there is much better removal of waste products and cellulite can be reduced.
 One litre of perspiration water from an IR sauna contains about 20% waste products, compared to about 3% in a regular sauna.
-It is therefore advisable to drink well before and during use of the infrared sauna to get rid of waste products.
-You should also drink well afterwards to replenish fluid levels if necessary.
-You lose a lot of weight in the infrared sauna, fluids need to be replenished.
+It is therefore advisable to stay hydrated before, during, and after using a sauna.
+You lose a lot of water in the infrared sauna, and experience dehydration if you don't replenish fluids.
 Sweating also requires a lot of energy and therefore ensures a strong calorie burn and a beneficial workout for the cardiovascular system.
-Calories are not replenished by moisture.
+This contributes to weight loss and improved heart health.

 Detoxify in the infrared sauna